gamv335/farm_sim_game/README.md

 - Combining gameplay systems into a complete playable level
 - Using **test scenes** to validate that each of the mechanics and game logics works well.

+## Repository structure

+- `assets/` — art, visuals, and other imported game resources
+- `dialogue/` — dialogue-related resources and conversation content
+- `scenes/` — scripts that support running the main game scenes, organised by feature or function
+- `scripts/` — Global and state machine scripts

 ## Why I built this